Points North Staff

 Senior Programmer – they/him

-Milton Guillén is a visual artist, filmmaker, and the senior programmer at CIFF/PNI.
-His work explores the cinematic intersections of radically collaborative non-fictions and political dreamscapes, focusing on themes around human rights and aesthetics.
-Milton’s films have screened at the Venice Biennale, CPH:DOX, Hot Docs, Rooftop, Dokufest, DOK Leipzig, True/False, and several dozens of festivals and venues around the world.
-He is currently a FSC-LEF Harvard Fellow, and teaches at the University of Vermont.
-His MFA from Northwestern University is equally important and his love for cycling around the hills of Camden.
+Milton Guillén is a visual artist, filmmaker, and the senior programmer for the Camden International Film Festival/Points North Institute in Maine, USA.
+His work explores the cinematic intersections of radical collaborative non-fictions and political dreamscapes, focusing on themes around human rights and aesthetics.
+Milton’s films have screened globally at the Venice Biennale, CPH:DOX, Hot Docs, Rooftop, DOK Leipzig, True/False, Dokufest, Camden, and several dozens of festivals and venues around the world.
+Milton recently received production grants from the Tribeca Film Institute and ITVS.
+He also was named fellow at the Points North Institute, the Bay Area Video Coalition, Kartemquin, the International Documentary Association, and is the recipient of several international artists’ residencies and grants.
+He holds an MFA from Northwestern University in Documentary Media and studied Visual Anthropology and Cinema Studies at Colby College.
+They are an Assistant Professor at the University of Vermont, an Associate Fellow at the Film Study Center at Harvard, Chicken & Egg, and Firelight.

 Willoughby Lucas Hastings